smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/14 - Join Algorithms.md

 ##### Developer Considerations

 Overall, as a developer, there are some ways to write the most optimized SQL from the start.
-1. Use indexes: Indexes can greatly improve the speed of your queries.
+1. Use indexes: Indexes can significantly improve the speed of your queries.
 Make sure to use indexes on columns frequently used in `WHERE`, `JOIN`, and `ORDER BY` clauses.

 2. Avoid using wildcard characters: Using wildcard characters in a `SELECT` statement can slow down your query.
 Instead, use specific column names.